MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 ## Use Viva Glint's prepopulated survey templates

-Standard templates provide prepopulated questions and survey items, along with introductory and "thank you" text that you may customize.
-Viva Glint survey templates have prepopulated survey items that have been researched and substantiated by the Viva Glint People Science Team
+Standard templates provide prepopulated questions and survey items, along with introductory and "thank you" text that admins can customize.
+Prepopulated survey items are researched and substantiated by the Viva Glint People Science Team.

 :::image type="content" source="../../media/glint/setup/program-summary-questions-text.png" alt-text="Screenshot of where to customize introductory and thank you text for survey takers.":::